 Powerful painkilling drugs give good relief of pain.
 The effect of each injection is around two to three hours.
 If given often, in big doses, or too close to the delivery of the baby, they can make you and your baby sleepy and may delay successful breastfeeding.

-The nerves from the uterus (womb) and birth canal go to the brain through part of your lower back (see the diagram).
+The nerves from the uterus (womb) and birth canal go to the brain through part of your lower back.
 It is possible to bathe these nerves with local anaesthetic using an injection.

 A Standard Epidural